POLDER-Crew/polder-federated-search/README.md

 If you're using Docker Desktop, you can use the UI to open the docker-webapp image in a browser.

+If you ever need to remove everything from the triplestore and start over, you can run `./clear-triplestore.sh`.

 #### Helm/Kubernetes